WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Sensors.Atmospheric.Bme680.md

         },
         filter: result =>
         {
-            //c# 8 pattern match syntax. checks for !null and assigns var. if (result.Old?.Temperature is { } oldTemp && result.Old?.Humidity is { } oldHumidity &&
+            if (result.Old?.Temperature is { } oldTemp &&
+                result.Old?.Humidity is { } oldHumidity &&
                 result.New.Temperature is { } newTemp &&